 Many cat parents realize that decreased appetite is a sign of potential illness in their kitty.
 They’re right.
-But what some cat owners may not know is that an increased appetite — a condition known medically as polyphagia — also signals a possible health concern, one that could be physical or psychological.
+But what some cat owners may not know is that increased appetite — a condition known medically as polyphagia — can also signal a health concern, one that could be physical or psychological.

 Appetite control is complicated